cp-algorithms/cp-algorithms/src/schedules/schedule-with-completion-duration.md

----
-title: Optimal schedule of jobs given their deadlines and durations
-hide:
-  - navigation
----

 # Optimal schedule of jobs given their deadlines and durations

 Suppose, we have a set of jobs, and we are aware of every job’s deadline and its duration.
 The execution of a job cannot be interrupted prior to its ending.
 It is required to create such a schedule to accomplish the biggest number of jobs.